jdegoes/lambdaconf-2014-introgame/README.md

 For some monads `M[A]`, you can extract the `A` out of `M[A]` (for a `List`, you can perform the extraction with `List.head`, though it's unsafe because the list might be empty).

-If you can't write an extraction function for some monad in a purely-functional way, then the monad is called *effectful* (indeed, for the `List` monad, extraction may throw an exception, which is an effect).
+If you can't write an extraction function for some monad in a purely-functional way, then the monad is called *effectful*.

 Effectful monads can do anything from printing to the screen to launching nuclear missiles!

 In Haskell, the mother of all effectful monads is called `IO`, and writing code in the `IO` monad is very similar to writing code in Java or C or any other imperative language.

+The IO monad is basically a giant data structure that describes what effects to perform.
+You can create, compose, manipulate, and pass these `IO` values around in a purely-functional way, and nothing effectful happens until when and if you call the impure extraction function.

-We can write an IO monad in just a few lines:
+In Scala, we can write our own IO monad in just a few lines of code:

 ```scala
 class IO[A] private (run0: => A) {